corecode/spdif-loop/README.md

 Build spdif-decoder
 -----
-Prepare CMakeLists.txt - set FFMPEG Var with Path to ffmpeg
+Prepare CMakeLists.txt - set FFMPEG Var with Path to ffmpeg (if not in ../ffmpeg-4.3.1)

     cmake .
     make